realgreeny/macosinstagramshortcut/README.md

 This uses the "developer" menu in Safari and utilises it to allow for you to do stuff on instagram that would not normally be available in the desktop website.

 *Not associated with instagram in any way.*
-# THE CURRENT VERSION ONLY WORKS WITH macOS 10.14.6
+# THE CURRENT VERSION ONLY WORKS WITH macOS 10.14.6 and Above.
+It is currently supported by macOS Mojave and macOS Catalina
 # Setup Instructions
 1. Download file & open.
 You should get a warning about an unknown developer.
 Go into System Preferences/Security and Privacy/General and click Allow where it mentions this app being from an unknown developer.
 2. Scan using an antivirus scanning software if concerned